arshekas/review-service/README.md

 ### `16.15.0`

-In the project directory, you need to npm packages:
+In the project directory, you need to install npm packages:

 ### `npm install`